-- Approves all course outline and curriculum changes facilitated through the curriculum verification process, and verifies transfer credit information. - Provides advice to the Dean in relation to existing and/or prospective articulation and transfer agreements related to the School. - Contributes to the development of College policies and operating procedures to meet the need of students, client groups, community partners, and government ministries/agencies. - Responsible for the achievement of the School's goals through effective communication, building inter- and cross-School relationships, proactive process administration, and resource planning. - Analyzes and responds to program success data and other feedback to address the School's commitment to applied learning, student success and satisfaction and graduate placement. - Maintains excellent student relations within the School through active listening, providing support, encouraging dialogue, and proactive problem-solving.
-Investigates and resolves complaints in an effective and timely manner in accordance with college procedures. - Represents the School on college, local community and provincial committees as required as well as participates in outreach opportunities. - Collaborates with the Chair, School of General Arts and Sciences and Chair, Indigenous Perspectives and faculty regarding service courses (e.g. Communications, Math, etc.) - Works with the Dean, faculty and staff to implement and operationalize Continuing Education/Contract Training education. - Provides input to the Dean regarding the School's Dual Credit School Work Initiative strategy and provides input to the Dual Credit Manager, as required, regarding the workloading of dual credit courses. - Participates in various cross-College committees, as required.
+- Promotes and encourages learning-centered approaches within an inclusive, indigenized, and internationalized environment which accommodates students with disabilities and facilitates respect, equality and understanding. - Approves all course outline and curriculum changes facilitated through the curriculum verification process, and verifies transfer credit information, in consultation with subject matter experts in other Schools as applicable. - Contributes to the development of College policies and operating procedures to meet the need of students, client groups, community partners, and government ministries/agencies. - Responsible for the achievement of the School's goals through effective communication, building inter- and cross-School relationships, proactive process administration, and resource planning. - Analyzes and responds to program success data and other feedback to address the School's commitment to applied learning, student success and satisfaction and graduate placement. - Maintains excellent student relations within the School through active listening, providing support, encouraging dialogue, and proactive problem-solving.
+Investigates and resolves complaints in an effective and timely manner in accordance with college procedures. - Represents the School on college, local community and provincial committees as required as well as participates in outreach opportunities. - Collaborates with other academic leaders and faculty regarding course offerings (example: micro-credentials, bridging programs, service courses, etc.) - Works with the Dean, faculty and staff to implement and operationalize Continuing Education/Contract Training education. - Analyzes and responds to KPI data and other feedback to address the College's commitment to applied learning, academic achievement, student success and satisfaction and graduate placement. - Participates in various cross-College committees, as required.